On-base plus slugging: Leaders in OPS+

-If Dunlap's and Barnes' seasons were to be eliminated from the list, two other Ruth seasons (1926 and 1927) would be on the list.
-This would also eliminate the only right-handed batter in the list, Barnes.

 Criticism

 Despite its simple calculation, OPS is a controversial measurement.
 OPS weighs on-base percentage and slugging percentage equally.
 However, on-base percentage correlates better with scoring runs.
 Statistics such as wOBA build on this distinction using linear weights.
 Additionally, the components of OPS are not typically equal (league-average slugging percentages are usually 75–100 points higher than league-average on-base percentages).
-As a point of reference, the OPS for all of Major League Baseball in 2019 was .758.
+As a point of reference, the OPS for all of Major League Baseball in 2024 was .711.